GOLF WORLD HEADS FOR BULGARIA

 Here is where I have to make a bit of a confession.
 I am not an experienced golfer by any stretch of the imagination but my chance to investigate the potential of golf tourism to Bulgaria did seem to hold a great deal of interest and I found myself touring the country looking at their burgeoning golf industry.

-As well as the Black Sea coastal area where there are 3 close together, around the capital of Sofia there are two other courses to choose from too.
+As well as the Black Sea coastal area where there are 3 close together, around the capital of Sofia.
 The oldest is St Sofia Golf Club and Spa located just outside the city the next is at Pravets Golf Resort and Spa designed by Peter Harradine located by a man made lake some 30 kilometres out of Sofia.
 The 18 holer has plenty to keep most golfers happy some easy and some bogie makers as well.

 Lighthouse Golf and Spa Resort designed by Ian Woosnam at Balchik located with extensive sea views from the hotel the rolling 18-hole course provides a great alternative to the very challenging Thracian Cliffs course.
 Pretty well next to the Lighthouse is the Black Sea Rama a classic links style course.